smlum/scription/README.md

 ### Cleaning audio for transcription

 To use automated transcription services you may need to format audio in a particular way or clean it up (eg remove noise).
-I recommend [Audacity](https://www.audacityteam.org/) for manual audio editing/formatting or [ffmpeg](https://ffmpeg.org/) for automated formatting.
+I recommend [Audacity](https://www.audacityteam.org/) for manual audio editing/formatting or [ffmpeg](https://ffmpeg.org/) for automated batch formatting.

 ## Run Scription locally